How Would an Extra $3,200 in a Month Help you?

 It has been a few months since I reviewed all the services I have, my bills and what I pay for.
 As such, I’ll spend a few days in February reviewing it all as per my 21 Day Money Challenge.

 If you follow me on Instagram, February is not going to look like I am saving money.
-I have some prebooked events including Luna Park, Whittlesea Funfields and one of my daughters has her birthday.
+I have some prebooked events including Luna Park, Whittlesea Funfields and one of my kids has their birthday.
 However, outside of these events, I have banned myself from spending anything and am getting creative with the food we have in the pantry to reduce costs everywhere.
 I enjoy these sort of challenges and it’ll be interesting to see what we can do with what we have.
-‘We’ being my daughters and I since they get involved in cooking with me too.
+‘We’ being my kids and I since they get involved in cooking with me too.